EunomiaUPM/ecostars-consumer-case/README.md

 ## 4, Deployment

-Coming soon, but in the meanwhile, check out `/scripts` folder and feel free to run them all.
+Coming soon, but in the meanwhile, check out `/scripts` folder and feel free to run them all...